Maybe you haven’t been to a gym in years, or maybe you’re just looking for better strategies to maintain and improve your fitness overall.

 - Low impact reduces your risk of injury.
 High impact demands more mobility, if you have a hip or ankle problem you’re more likely to get hurt performing movements like jumping higher or running faster.

 - High impact workouts specialize in rapid movements where the body does not have as much time to stabilize.
-Low impact workouts focus on slow movements allowing your body to relish in the movements and establish balanced in the body.
+Low impact workouts focus on slow movements allowing your body to relish in the movements and establish a balanced in the body.

-- With low impact workouts you have an increased range of motion because you’re more likely to use your full range of motion.
+- With low impact workouts, you have an increased range of motion because you’re more likely to use your full range of motion.
 This reduces muscle imbalances and potential injury.
 It also raises your heart rate even without cardio.

 - Slow exercise forces your muscles to work longer.
 Faster movements generate a momentum which helps you cheat through an exercise.
 Low impacts are ideal to get stronger.

 - You burn more fat at a lower heart rate.
-In a high-impact workout, your heart rate is higher and puts you in the anaerobic zone, but you’re not using the fat as fuel.
-Low-impact workouts are optimal for burning body fat.
+In a high impact workout, your heart rate is higher and puts you in the anaerobic zone, but you’re not using the fat as fuel.
+Low impact workouts are optimal for burning body fat.